-Measured in hertz (Hz), the frequency response of a piece of audio equipment determines how the device responds to sound across a wide range of frequencies.
+Measured in hertz (Hz), the frequency response of a piece of audio equipment determines how the device responds to sound and music across a wide range of frequencies.

 Theoretically, the broader the frequency response spectrum, the more capable the headphones are at portraying accurate sound.
 However, the generally accepted hearing range for humans is only 20 to 20,000Hz so this factor isn't all too important as long as it covers this wide of a range.

 All of the bass headphones that we included within this guide should be adequate to cover the 20K-20kHz range.
 It is worth noting that SkullCandy and Beats do not officially list their exact response frequency ratings so we couldn't include them in our comparison table.

 Measured in ohms (a unit of electrical resistance), this factor calculates the opposition of the flow of electrical current in order to be able to run the headphones properly.
 Theoretically, a lower impedance means that it will require less power to deliver high audio levels.